Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Games/Projects/Project ImmSys/Project ImmSys.md

 The "bricks" are B Cells.
 When a B Cell is destroyed, it releases antibodies.
 Antibodies track down nearby pathogens to slow them down.
+Complements (which are just proteins) are collectible "currency".

 Pathogens ("the maker of suffering"):
 - Bacteria
 - Virus
+- Fungi
 - Protozoa
 - Parasite